johandahlberg/arteria-incubation/README.md

 st2 run arteria.runfolder_service cmd="set_state" state="ready" runfolder="/opt/monitored-folder/<name of your runfolder>" url="http://runfolder-service"
 ```

-Withing 15s you should if you execute `st2 execution list` see that a workflow processing that runfolder
+Within 15s you should if you execute `st2 execution list` see that a workflow processing that runfolder
 has started.
 This is the way that Arteria can be used to automatically start processes as needed.

 Running tests